Presenting a List of Choices in a LightSwitch Application

 In this lesson, you’ll learn how to define an entity field so that users can choose a value from a list.

 Sometimes an entity field represents data that must be restricted to a small set of valid values.
-For example, an Order Status field might have a fixed set of values: Pending Approval, Ready for Shipment, Shipped, and Backordered.
-To prevent a user from entering a status that isn't valid, you can present these four values as a choice list.
+For example, a contact might be an existing customer, a new customer, or a prospective customer.
+To prevent a user from entering a value that isn't valid, you can present these three values as a choice list.

 To create a choice list